 Often, the group photos are supposed to happen during the cocktail hour or immediately after the outdoor ceremony in the courtyard.
 I'm referring to locations that own a beautiful outdoor venue such as Liberty Grand Came in Complex, Eglinton Grand and Casa Loma.

 I know professional wedding photographers in the greater Toronto area who neglect completely the family in guests portraits in favour of ring, shoes, garter and key shots.
-However, at this Liberty Grand weddingr I managed to keep a balance between the portraits of the family and guests and detail shots.
+However, at this Liberty Grand wedding I managed to keep a balance between the portraits of the family and guests and detail shots.
 After all, down the road bride and groom will care more about the people were present on their special day and not about the bridesmaids dress, the food or about 100 pictures of the courtyard.